National Prevention Science Coalition to Improve Lives

 NPSC's mission is to prevent social ills and promote wellbeing by translating scientific knowledge into effective and sustainable practices, systems and policies.
 To learn more about the NPSC, visit: https://www.npscoalition.org

 PACEs Connection's mission is to be the human and digital catalyst that grows and supports the worldwide PACEs and resilience movement, and tells its authentic stories.
 To learn more about the PACEs Connection, visit: https://www.acesconnectioninfo.com

-The Building a National Movement to Prevent Trauma and Foster Resilience: Workshop Series will bring experts from sectors across the country to accelerate the movement by providing stakeholders, advocates and practitioners with the tools necessary to encourage and assist systems in every community in integrating trauma-informed, resilience-focused, and healing-centered approaches and principles into their daily operations, thereby making America trauma-informed.
+The Building a National Movement to Prevent Trauma and Foster Resilience: Workshop Series brought experts from sectors across the country to accelerate the movement by providing stakeholders, advocates and practitioners with the tools necessary to encourage and assist systems in every community in integrating trauma-informed, resilience-focused, and healing-centered approaches and principles into their daily operations, thereby making America trauma-informed.

 Values, principles, and priorities threaded throughout the workshops include an emphasis on:

-In this 8-workshop series we will cover:
+In this 9-workshop series we covered:

 Did you attend a workshop live or watch a recording?
 We would love your feedback!
 Please help us to improve our future workshops by rating your experience.
 Your responses are anonymous and your candid answers will help us to tailor our future workshops to make them most useful to attendee needs and preferences.

 Toolkits & More...

 CHECK OUT THE COMPREHENSIVE RESOURCE GUIDE!!